 WHOHW is my new young reader resource for history.
 It gives you the who, what, where, and when into the lives of many historical figures, places, and things.
 To be honest, I was like a kid in a candy store.
 Not only did they have subjects that we’ve wanted to learn about, but many more that I haven’t even thought of.
 They also have an app for trivia games based on the books.

 My favorite part of these books, most are only $2.99 on Amazon.
-Our local library didn’t have them on hand so I’ve purchased a few for now.
+Our Barnes and Nobels also has a really large selection.
+When we visited our local library, they didn’t have them on hand so I’ve purchased a few for now.
 You can use their website to keep track of the ones you’ve read and the ones you’re wanting to read.
 In addition, they have resources that I found perfect to use for my Girl Scout troop when we start talking about landmarks around the world.

 I’m really excited about a couple of books that I bought for

 myself, my daughters.
 To be able to have a solid understanding of history, people, and places in an easy to understand way has piqued our daughters’ interest, even more, is amazing.
 I have no affiliation with WHOHQ.
 I love finding something that I’m so eager to share with people and really believe in what they’re doing.

 If anything, go visit their website and take a look at what they have available.
 You might just find something your entire family can learn about together.
 That’s what we’ve started doing and each family member gets to choose the next book and what we’ll be figuring out together.

 Disclosure: This post may contain affiliate links, from which we will make a small commission if you click thru and complete a purchase.